codatio/codat-docs/docs/commerce/overview.md

         <h3>Observability</h3>
     </div>
     <p>
-       Nobody likes surprises when they’re trying to close their books for the month/quarter/year.
-Sync for Commerce comes with a dashboard alerting both the merchant and your support team in real time to any unexpected issues in the process of synchronising data.
+       Nobody likes surprises when they’re working to close their books.
+Sync for Commerce's dashboard provides the merchant and your support team with real-time alerts when issues occur in the data sync process.
 If even a penny isn’t properly accounted for, you’ll know about it!
     </p>
 </li>
 </ul>